allebone/help.omni.af.mil/docs/PEX/Scheduling.md

 1. Click on the event and the flyout opens.

-2. Expand and Col apse:
+2. Expand and collapse:

-1. On the Sub Event header, expand and col apse the resource roles by clicking the .. control.
+1. On the Sub Event header, expand and collapse the resource roles by clicking the .. control.

 2. On the resource list, expand and collapse the resource roles by clicking the V control.